nhn/tui.grid/packages/toast-ui.grid/docs/en/custom-event.md

 - `editingFinish`: When the editing of cell is finished
 - `sort` : when the data is sorted
 - `filter` : when the data is filtered
-- `scrollEnd` : when scroll at the bottommost
+- `scrollEnd` : when scrolling at the bottommost

 There are other events that can be used when using `DataSource`.